mssfoobar/docs/docs/90_wfe/guides/Workflow Worker/development.md

 ## Activity

-An Activity is a normal function or method that executes a single, well-defined action (either short or long running), such as calling another service, transcoding a media file, or sending an email message.
+An Activity is a normal function or method that executes a single, well-defined action (either short or long-running), such as calling another service, transcoding a media file, or sending an email message.
 Activity code should be deterministic.

 ### Activity Function Definition

-Lets define a simple activity which has input and output as string data type.
+Let's define a simple activity which has input and output as string data type.

 ```go
 type Activities struct{}